lumentut/db2_query/README.md

 end
 ```

-You can call all three example with the same methods:
+Then you can call all three example with the same methods:

 ```bash
 irb(main):001:0> MyQuery.all_users